-Other-than-temporary impairment of the Company's investment in Artero Midstream Corporation to reduce the carrying value of such investment to fair value, which was based on the quoted market share price of Antero Midstream Corporation as of December 31, 2019 and March 31, 2020, respectively (Level 1).
-Effective March 13, 2019, the equity in earnings of Stonewall and the Joint Venture are accounted for in the equity in earnings of Antero Midstream Corporation.
-(5)

-(7) The Company's investment in Antero Midstream Corporation as of December 31, 2020, based on the quoted market share price of Antero Midstream Corporation on such date, was \$1.1 billion.
+Other-than-temporary impairment of the Company's investment in Antero Midstream to reduce the carrying value of such investment to fair value, which was based on the quoted market share price of Antero Midstream as of March 31, 2020 (Level 1).
+The fair value of the Company's investment in Antero Midstream as of December 31, 2020 and 2021 was \$1.1 billion and \$1.3 billion, respectively, based on the quoted market share price of Antero Midstream.
+(2)

-(b) Summarized Financial Information of Antero Midstream Corporation
+(b) Summarized Financial Information of Antero Midstream

-The following tables present summarized financial information of Antero Midstream Corporation.
+The tables set forth below present summarized financial information of Antero Midstream (in thousands).